jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 If things go down, there's only me to fix it, and I won't have the nice backup and monitoring that hosters provide for the value-add.

-## My own replica set via Linux compute VMs
+## Replica set built from Linux VMs

 Ideal MongoDB deployments are spread across a few independent compute nodes.
 MongoDB takes care of replicating writes and other information across the nodes, monitoring for health, and a unique election system for determining the active primary node for writes.